jspong/bloggo/_posts/2019-01-12-Tapping into the creative process..md

+---
-## Tapping into the creative process.
+title: Tapping into the creative process.
+author: Johnald
+layout: post
+categories: Personal
+tags: motivation
+---

 > There is nothing to writing.
 All you do is sit down at a typewriter and bleed.
 >